redth-org/BTProgressHUD/README.md

 * status: <string> - show status text
 * progress: <float> - show a progress circle with 0.0 - 1.0 of progress.
 Call again to change the progress.
 * maskType: <MaskType> - show with the background (the whole window) clear, black or gradient.
 Default is none, which allows interaction with the underlying elements.
+* imageStyle: <ImageStyle> - the type of image is used in the dialog, default, outline and outline full

 ```csharp
 public enum MaskType